tigoe/BluetoothLE-Examples/arduinoBLEperipheral/README.md

 ### [Rfduino] (http://www.rfduino.com/)

-Follow instructions in [here](https://github.com/RFduino/RFduino/blob/master/README.md) to install it.
+Follow instructions in [this link](https://github.com/RFduino/RFduino/blob/master/README.md) to install it.
 You need to install FTDI drivers for Windows only.
+This is for versions with Board Manager only

 - Open Arduino
 - Go to menu Edit > Preferences (or Arduino > Preferences), and add http://rfduino.com/package_rfduino_index.json to Additional Board Manager URLs and save.